Beefeater84/iona-assignment/README.md

 # How to start the project

-Start exploring the project with Home.txt in the pages folder.
+Start exploring the project with Home.tsx in the pages folder.
 I hope you appreciate the simplicity and component structure.

 ```tsx